 In ancient times Skalholt was the wealthiest, most populated and most influential settlement in Iceland.
 This center of Christianity, culture and education enjoyed great prosperity lasting 700 years from the mid-11th century until the end of the 18th.

-During the mid-16th century Icelanders under Danish rule converted to Lutheranism.
+During the mid-16th century Reformation, the Danish kingdom converted to Lutheranism.
+As subjects, Icelanders also became Lutheran.
 During those turbulent times the last Catholic bishop, Jon Arason, was executed in Skalholt.
-A more happy event was the translation of the Bible into Icelandic.
-The translation work was started in secrecy in the cow stalls of Skalholt.
-One of the best known and most influential bishops of Skalholt after the reformation was Brynjolfur Sveinsson.
-He was highly respected for his stance on education and collecting old Icelandic manuscripts.
-He had a wooden church built at Skalholt, approximately the same size as the present Cathedral.
-It is evident that all ten churches built over the ages in Skalholt stood on the same basic foundations.
+A more happy event during the Reformation was the translation of the Bible into Icelandic.
+In fact, the translators started their work in secrecy in Skalholt’s cow stables.
+One of the best known and most influential bishops of Skalholt after the Reformation was Brynjolfur Sveinsson.
+Icelanders highly respected him for his stance on education and on collecting old Icelandic manuscripts.
+He had a wooden church built at Skalholt approximately the same size as the present Cathedral.

-During summer free classical concerts are offered in the church featuring contemporary music, and early Icelandic music with period instruments.
+During summer, Skalholt holds free classical concerts in the church that feature contemporary music, and early Icelandic music with period instruments.

 Skalholt and the Golden Circle

-Some Golden Circle tours stop by Skalholt Cathedral.
-Look into the itinerary to find out which ones.
+Skalholt is a wonderful stop on the Golden Circle route, especially if you want to connect with Icelandic history.
+In addition, some Golden Circle tours stop by Skalholt Cathedral.
+Look at the tour’s itinerary to find out which ones.